awslabs/mountpoint-s3/doc/CONFIGURATION.md

 Amazon S3 supports a number of [server-side encryption types](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingEncryption.html).
 Mountpoint supports reading and writing to buckets that are configured with Amazon S3 managed keys (SSE-S3), with AWS KMS keys (SSE-KMS), or with dual-layer encryption with AWS KMS keys (DSSE-KMS) as the default encryption method.
 It does not currently support reading objects encrypted with customer-provided keys (SSE-C).

-If you would like to encrypt new objects written with Mountpoint using a different server-side encryption settings than the bucket's default, you can use `--sse <aws:kms|aws:kms:dsse>` and `--sse-kms-key-id example-key-id` command-line arguments.
-You can only override bucket's default SSE type with either `aws:kms` or `aws:kms:dsse`.
-When you are using one of those types, server-side encryption may be further configured to use a specific KMS key ID with a `--sse-kms-key-id` argument.
-When an `--sse` argument is used without a KMS key ID, S3 will use an [AWS managed KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-mgmt), which is created automatically.
-Please note, that these command line arguments do only configure server-side encryption for *new* objects, all of the *existing* objects will remain encrypted with settings specified on their creation.
+New objects can be encrypted using different SSE settings than the bucket's default.
+To use a different setting, the argument `--sse <aws:kms|aws:kms:dsse>` should be used to specify the SSE encryption type, and `--sse-kms-key-id <KEY_ARN>` may be used to optionally specify a KMS key ID.
+When the `--sse` argument is used without providing a KMS key ID, S3 will use an [AWS managed KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-mgmt), which is created automatically.
+Please note that these command line arguments only configure server-side encryption for *new* objects created with Mountpoint, all of the *existing* objects will remain encrypted with settings specified at the time of their creation.

 Mountpoint does not support client-side encryption using the Amazon S3 Encryption Client.